jplavorr/jplavorr/README.md

 ### Hi everybody 👋

-- 🔭 I’m currently working on grow my knowledge in Python, Machine Learning, Statistic and Mathematics.
+- 🔭 I’m currently working on grow my knowledge in Python, Deep Learning, Statistic and Power BI.
-- 🌱 I’m currently learning Machine Learning, Linux and Aplicated Math.
+- 🌱 I’m currently learning Tensorflow, Linux and Aplicated Math.
 - 👯 I’m looking to collaborate on Applied mathematics, data science and machine learning projects.
-- 🤔 I’m looking for help with Applied mathematics, data science and machine learning.
+- 🤔 I’m looking for help with Data Engineering.
-- 💬 Ask me about math and movies.
+- 💬 Ask me about Math, Data Science and Movies.
 - 📫 How to reach me: jplavorr@gmail.com
 - 📖 My personal blog: Under construction